 Michael received his undergraduate degree from North Carolina State University and graduated cum laude from Campbell University’s Norman Adrian Wiggins School of Law in 2007, where he served as Chief Articles Editor of the Campbell Law Review.
-He joined Young Moore and Henderson in 2008 and is an active member of the Trucking Industry Defense Association and North Carolina Trucking Association.
+He joined Young Moore and Henderson in 2008 and is an active member of the North Carolina Trucking Association.
 He holds an AV rating from Martindale-Hubbell and has been selected to the North Carolina Rising Stars list (2014-2021) published by Super Lawyers®.

 In his spare time, Michael enjoys spending time with his family, working outdoors, and cheering for the Wolfpack.

 Education & Bar Admissions

 - J.D., cum laude, Campbell University School of Law, 2007

 - B.S., magna cum laude, North Carolina State University